-Internal hiring has less upside potential than external hiring because there is little uncertainty about productivity.
+Internal hiring has less upside potential than external hiring because there is little uncertainty about an applicant’s star potential.

-A firm’s workers might grow complacent and lazy without the prospect of external hiring.
+A firm’s workers might grow complacent and lazy without the prospect of at least some external hiring.

 Internal hiring limits the infusion of new knowledge and ideas into the firm.